When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

 2. There is visible stress on the stitches

-When the air mattress is over inflated, you can see the seams of the mattress becoming visible and stretched.
+When the air mattress is over inflated, you can see the seams of the inflatable mattress becoming visible and stretched.

 When you see this sign, stop pumping air immediately and release some to avoid overfilling.

-Doing this will help protect your blow-up bed.
+Doing this will help protect air beds.

 3. There is a change in the sound of the air blown